 General Summer Care of Spring Bulbs

 As long as soil is kept moderately moist and the foliage appears healthy, some other care should be observed.
 Remove spent flower stems, as they force the plant to direct energy to maintaining them when you really want all the energy to go into the bulb.

 If the bulbs have been in the ground for several years, use a garden fork to lift them.
-Discard any discolored or diseased bulbs and replant clusters of 2 to 3 in separate areas.
+Discard any discolored or diseased bulbs and replant clusters of two to three in separate areas.
 This will promote the formation of more bulbs and a healthier group of plants.